kubeshop/botkube-docs/blog/ms-teams-dev.md

 After installing the app, to use Microsoft API for fetching team and channel information, we need to grant the app permissions to access the Microsoft Teams API.
 This is done by the organization administrator only once for the whole organization.

-Same as for Slack integration, we used Google Pub/Sub as a message broker, to ensure scalability, and reliability.
+Same as for Slack integration, in Botkube Cloud we use a message broker internally, to ensure scalability, and reliability.
 Every Botkube Agent connects via gRPC to Botkube Cloud to receive events from Microsoft Teams.

 Because of the way the Microsoft Teams API works, and to ensure proper tenant separation, both source notifications and executor commands are routed via Botkube Cloud.
 This is different from the Slack integration, where we could use the Slack API directly from the Botkube instance for handling incoming notifications.
-However, Botkube Cloud is used as a proxy without storing any event data, and all the communication between client and the server is encrypted.
+However, Botkube Cloud is used simply as a proxy, without storing any event data.

 ### Interactivity support